yxh9876/Xuhang94470/final_project_part1.md

 # Data source
 ## Documentation and explanation

-I am planning to use the open source data from the government website of the United States. credible sources like goverment websites
+I will use only credible data sources like websites of goverments, think tanks and economics research institutes.
+These sources will provide credible and open source data for trade-related topics.

 ## Link to the publicly-accessible datasets
 ### Trade in Goods with China